Skip to content

 Is there a difference between shutdown and restart?

-It turns out there is a difference between shutdown and restart.
-Sure, technically, restart turns the computer back on instead of just turning it off, but the differences go deeper than that.
+There is a difference between shutdown and restart.
+Sure, technically restart turns the computer back on instead of just turning it off, but the differences go deeper than that.

-In Windows 8, Microsoft introduced a feature called Fast Startup, which is still present in Windows 10 and 11.
-By default, shutdown uses Fast Startup to increase boot speed, but restart doesn’t.
-While everyone can appreciate speedier bootups, Fast Startup cuts some corners to achieve the results.
+In Windows 8, Microsoft introduced a feature called Fast Startup, which is still present in Windows 10 and Windows 11.
+By default, the shutdown option uses Fast Startup to increase boot speed, but restart doesn’t.
+While everyone can appreciate faster boot times, Fast Startup cuts some corners to achieve the results.
+More on that in a moment.

-Restart entirely stops all system processes, including the Windows kernel, then restarts the system from scratch.
+Restart entirely stops all system processes, including the Windows kernel, and then restarts the system from scratch (known as a cold boot).
 Restart continues to function how it always has and is not affected by the Fast Startup feature.

 Should you shut down or restart?

-If you’re wondering if you should shut down or restart, I’ll give it to you straight: It depends.
+If you’re wondering if you should shut down or restart Windows, I’ll give it to you straight: It depends.
 While I detest not giving a definitive answer, what I can do is give you some information so you can make an informed decision.

-For the vast majority of users and situations, shutdown, even with Fast Startup enabled, should be your go-to option if you need to turn off your computer.
+For most users and situations, shutdown, even with Fast Startup enabled, should be your go-to option if you need to turn off your computer.
 While it may not start the Windows kernel from scratch each time you boot, most users shouldn’t experience any issues.
 And while Fast Startup probably won’t save a lot of time for devices with SSD drives (seven seconds for me), the time savings could be significant for traditional spinning disk drives.

 However, there are a handful of situations where I recommend using restart instead of shutdown.
 Use restart when: